-2023 US\$000 2022 US\$000

-Financial assets

-Level 1

-Investments in equity instruments (a) 37,153 38,422

-Level 2

-Trade accounts receivable (b) 20,316 28,586

-Derivatives not designated as hedging instruments 440 -

-Derivatives designated as hedging instruments 215
+2024 US\$000 2023 US\$000 Financial assets Level 1 Investments in equity instruments (a) 153,047 37,158 Level 2 Trade accounts receivable (b) Derivatives not designated as hedging instruments Derivatives designated as hedging instruments 33,477 20,316 440 215 34,425 20,971

-20,971 28,586

-- (a) Financial investments (Note 8) correspond to the investment in Cementos Polpaico S.A., which is listed on the Chile Stock Exchange; for this reason, it has been classified as Level 1. - (b) Trade accounts receivable, designated at fair value through profit or loss, comprise the changes in the value of provisional liquidations, which are adjusted at market value based on future estimates of metal prices at the date of the consolidated financial statements.
+- (a) Financial investments (Note 8) correspond to the investment in Cementos Polpaico S.A., which is listed on the Chile Stock Exchange, and Inversiones Portuarias Chancay S.A.A., which is listed on the Peru Stock Exchange; for this reason, they have been classified as Level 1. - (b) Trade accounts receivable, designated at fair value through profit or loss, comprise the changes in the value of provisional liquidations, which are adjusted at market value based on future estimates of metal prices at the date of the consolidated financial statements.
 The measurement of fair value is classified as Level 2 since these measurements derive from international quotation prices in force included in Level 1. - (c) No transfers have been made between levels during the year.